Free Budapest Walking Tour by JetSettingFools.com

 Free Budapest Walking Tour Self Guided

-With an intriguing past, monumental sights and scenic landscape, Budapest is best discovered on foot.
+With an intriguing past, monumental sights and scenic landscapes, the city is best discovered on foot.

-We created this free walking tour in Budapest to highlight the prime spots of the city.
-Our self guided walking tour route begins at iconic Budapest sights and moves through the most interesting districts and neighborhoods.
+We created this free walking tour in Budapest to highlight all the prime spots.
+Our route begins with iconic Budapest sights and moves through interesting districts and neighborhoods.

-Whether visitors complete our Budapest city tour in one day or at a more leisurely pace, a Budapest map is essential to getting around.
+Whether you complete our Budapest city tour in one day or at a more leisurely pace, a map is essential to getting around.

 Planning a Trip to Budapest, Hungary

-While our Budapest Walking Tour Self Guided Route is ideal for sightseeing, there is so much more to planning your trip.
+While our Budapest Self Guided Walking Tour is ideal for sightseeing, there is so much more to planning your trip to Hungary.

-Furthermore, budget-conscious travelers should read our Cheap and Free Things To Do in Budapest.
-Travelers arriving from overseas can also use our comprehensive guide to Planning a Trip to Europe
+Travelers arriving from overseas should also read our comprehensive guide to Planning a Vacation to Europe

-As you begin to make your plans and reservations for your trip to Budapest, organization is key.
-Use our Trip Planning Printables to stay on top of the details of your trip!
+As you begin to make plans for your trip to Budapest, organization is key.
+Use our Trip Planning Printables to stay on top of the details!

 Travel Planner Printables by JetSettingFools.com

-Save, Pin or Bookmark this Budapest Travel Guide to plan your trip to Hungary!
+Save, Pin or Bookmark our Budapest Travel Guide to plan your trip to Hungary!

 The view of Chain Bridge and St. Istvan's Basilica from Castle Hill in Budapest, Hungary

-Explore the city’s most recognizable sights in this short – but essential – Budapest walking tour.
+Explore the city’s most recognizable spots on this short – but essential – Budapest walking tour.
 This Pest walking tour includes Budapest landmarks and memorials.
-Start at Budapest’s most opulent building: Parliament.
-Use this Google Map.

 Budapest Parliament